tubolur/vps_config/README.md

 ## install.sh

-This script provides quick way to install packages, distribution-independant, using simple configuration files in `data` folder
+This script provides quick way to install packages, distribution-independant, using simple configuration files in `data` folder.

 Call it with
 `./install.sh nameofthedistribution`